telerik/xaml-docs/controls/radwordsprocessing/model/floatingimage.md

-## Modify an FloatingImage
+## Modify a FloatingImage

 The __FloatingImage__ element exposes the following properties:

-* __Image__: Represents the image object that is contained in the FloatingImage.
+* __Image__: Represents the image object that is contained in the __FloatingImage__.
 It is a read-only composite object that contains the properties listed below:

     * __ImageSource__: Specifies the image source that is visualized in the image object.